Rules and explanations

 Entrepreneurs over the age of 21 and start-ups operating for less than three years can qualify for the Prize.
 There are no nationality requirements.
 The projects must be implemented in one of the following countries in which Orange operates in Africa and the Middle-East, and listed in the Contest Rules.
 The eligible countries are: Botswana, Burkina Faso, Cameroon, Central African Republic, Côte d’Ivoire, Democratic Republic of Congo, Egypt, Guinea Bissau, Guinea Conakry, Jordan, Liberia, Madagascar, Mali, Morocco, Senegal, Sierra Leone and Tunisia.

-The national juries will meet and nominate up to 3 national winners by country in September 2020 and the International Grand Jury will meet in October to select the 3 winners of the International Grand Prize.
-A novelty this year, two additional prizes will be awarded by the International Grand Jury: an international women’s prize and a special 10th year prize.
+The national juries will meet and nominate up to 3 national winners per country during September 2021 and the International Grand Jury will meet in October to select the 3 International Grand Prize winners and the International Women’s Prize winner.

-For this 10th edition, a total of 5 winners will therefore be designated by the International Grand Jury.
+For this eleventh edition, a total of 4 winners will be designated by the international jury.
 The international award ceremony will take place on November at the AfricaCom, the telecoms reference conference in Africa that will be held in Cape Town, South Africa.

 The juries are made up of members who are all professionals working in the ICT, innovation or development sectors, mainly in Africa and the Middle-East.